 1. If you are able to then try not to study on an empty stomach and ensure you have some water.

 2. Keep a food, sleep and exercise diary to monitor what is happening.
-Often until we see it written down we aren’t really aware of the patterns we form.
+Often until we see it written down we aren’t really aware of the patterns and habits we form.

 3. To promote healthy eating and brain function eat smaller healthier meals and snacks every three to four hours.
 Studies show that after just thirty minutes, feelings of fatigue and stress drop after a nutritious snack or meal.
 Healthy levels of glucose can boost energy levels and improve their focus.